 We will always speak to any parent about any incidents involving the use of force or physical intervention.
-We will make a written record of such, noting any witnesses and staff names involved.
-Also, we will outline the antecedents and consequences, including any injury sustained and subsequent treatment.
+The School keeps a written log of any incidents of when reasonable force has been used.
+This log is maintained and monitored by the Head of Pre-Prep.
+This includes a written record of such, noting any witnesses and staff names involved.
+Also, it documents the antecedents and consequences, including any injury sustained and subsequent treatment.
 We will also record when parents are informed and by whom, as well as making a note of parental responses.